 AWS services or capabilities described in AWS Documentation may vary by region/location.
 Click Getting Started with Amazon AWS to see specific differences applicable to the China (Beijing) Region.

-The simulation does not perform the API actions; it only checks the authorization to determine if the simulated policies allow or deny the actions.
+The simulation does not perform the API operations; it only checks the authorization to determine if the simulated policies allow or deny the operations.

 If you want to simulate existing policies attached to an IAM user, group, or role, use SimulatePrincipalPolicy instead.

 Context keys are variables maintained by AWS and its services that provide details

 about the context of an API query request.
 You can use the

 element of an IAM policy to evaluate context keys.
 To get the list of context keys